John Jabez Edwin Mayall: Fine art photography

-Gernsheim describes Mayall as "the earliest exponent of fine art photography," in advance of Oscar Rejlander and Julia-Margaret Cameron, on the basis of his production in Philadelphia of ten daguerreotype in 1845 to illustrate The Lord's Prayer and his later, larger (24" x 15"; 61cm x 38 cm) "daguerreotype pictures to illustrate poetry and sentiment."
+Gernsheim describes Mayall as "the earliest exponent of fine art photography," in advance of Oscar Rejlander and Julia-Margaret Cameron, on the basis of his production in Philadelphia of ten daguerreotype in 1845 to illustrate The Lord's Prayer and his later, larger (24" x 15"; 61 cm x 38 cm) "daguerreotype pictures to illustrate poetry and sentiment."
 These were shown in 1851 at the Great Exhibition; The Soldier's Dream, The Venerable Bede blessing a child, and Bacchus and Ariadne.
 However, he was discouraged by the judgement of The Athenaeum: "To us these pictures seem a mistake.
 At best, we can only hope to get a mere naturalistic rendering.
 Ideality is unattainable–and imagination supplanted by the presence of fact."
 Not even Prince Albert's encouragement could dissuade Mayall from ceasing his pursuit of photography as art.
 A year after exhibiting at the Crystal Palace he limited remarks to the verisimilitude, rather than the artistry, of the daguerreotype;Viewed through an ordinary magnifying-glass, the resemblance of the portrait is perfectly staggering–the features stand forth as though moulded in wax–not a blemish escapes, nor is a beauty lost [ ... ] All hail to the fertile genius of man!
 Independently of the wonders of daguerreotyping, there is something very benign and gratifying in its application –the memory of the absent or the dead is faithfully treasured in the possession of one of these beautiful little specimens.Nevertheless, his royal portraits were described as "very beautiful specimens of the photographic art," and when in Brighton from 1864, Mayall advertised himself as "Artist and Photographer", and a notice in his studio read: "sitters are requested to place themselves as much as possible in the hands of the artist."

 His photograph of Sergeant Thomas Dawson and his daughter, the former of whom lost an arm in battle, is considered one of the most important photographs ever taken.